jimmymathews/schur-transform/generate_characters/README.md

 |2+1|-1|0|1|
 |3|1|-1|1|

 Care was taken to ensure that the character functions themselves (the rows) are appropriately labelled by integer partitions.
-The ability to ensure this was one reason that we opted to use GAP directly rather than the SageMath wrapper around GAP.
+The desire to ensure this was one reason that we opted to use GAP directly rather than the SageMath wrapper around GAP.

-The contents of `symmetric_group_conjugacy_classes.csv` looks like this:
+The contents of `symmetric_group_conjugacy_classes.csv` look like this:

 |Symmetric group|Partition|Conjugacy class size|
 |---------------|---------|--------------------|